 So far, we have visited Sedona four times.
 Every time we are here, we fall in love with Sedona even more.

 On our first two visits, we were just passing through.
 Both times, we stopped here for lunch on the drive from Phoenix to the Grand Canyon.
 It was just enough time to get a brief glimpse of this beautiful place…and to know that we needed to plan a return visit.

-Two years ago, we spent a very busy 24 hours here.
-Once again, we were on a quick road trip through Arizona, but we had just enough time to hike Devils Bridge and Bear Mountain and dine at a few great restaurants.
+Three years ago, we spent a very busy 24 hours here.
+Once again, we were on a road trip through Arizona, but we had just enough time to hike Devils Bridge and Bear Mountain and dine at a few great restaurants.
 We vowed to return soon.

 Which brings us to our most recent visit.
 In April 2021, we spent six awesome days in Sedona.
 This place totally rocks…pun intended.
 The combination of outdoor adventures, restaurants, and shopping makes Sedona a perfect holiday getaway, whether you have just a day or two, or much longer.
 We learned A LOT about Sedona and we can’t wait to share this with you in this article.

 Before we dive into the best things to do in Sedona, it helps to get a quick geography lesson.

 Below is a map of Sedona.
 I highlighted the main sections of Sedona, as well as a few nearby towns and destinations.
 Some of the best things to do in Sedona aren’t actually in Sedona…they are located just a short drive away and are well worth your time.